Improve Visual Performance with an Aspheric Multifocal

 In the past two years, several new bifocal contact lenses have been introduced.
 We conducted a study that examined the efficacy of the Essential aspheric multifocal lens, a rigid gas permeable bifocal contact lens manufactured by Blanchard Contact Lens Incorporated.

 Each of the Essential RGP lens series are fit in the same fashion consistent with a corneal alignment fitting philosophy.
-When more add is needed, the next successive series provides greater add while retaining base curve, diameter and distance power specifications from the prior lesser
+When more add is needed, the next successive series provides greater add while retaining base curve, diameter and distance power specifications from the prior lesser series.

 The simplified fitting process available with the Essential RGP lens is a result of the posterior power gradient created with proprietary S Form technology.
 Each series has successively greater amounts of add correction contained within a 4.0mm radius of the center of the posterior surface.
 Optics created within this radius fall within a usable optical area anterior to the pupil.
 Essential lenses are translating aspheric multifocal lenses by design, seeming to contain more effective add than conventional CNC-produced aspheric lenses.